Srvani01/ANALYSIS-OF-APPRAISAL-IRCTC-TOURISM-PACKAGES/README.md

 cd IRCTC-Tourism-Analysis
 📘 License
 This project is licensed under the MIT License – feel free to use or modify it for educational or research purposes.
-## Contact

-You can reach me through my LinkedIn profile: [Sravani Paleti](https://www.linkedin.com/in/sravani-paleti-1082081a7)